ayqy/RSSHelper/README.md

 #####  0.Environment

--  OSX@10.12.x:
+-  OSX@10.12.x

-  OSX@10.12.x(support building ios10.x, lower version for building ios9.x)
+  support building ios10.x, lower version for building ios9.x

--  Xcode@8.x:
+-  Xcode@8.x

-  Xcode 8.x(support building ios10.x)
+  support building ios10.x

-  Xcode 7.x(ONLY support building ios9.x and lower)
+  Xcode 7.x ONLY supports building ios9.x and lower

 **Attention**: Xcode upgrading depends on the OSX upgrading, and can not install/update the Xcode form the appstore on OSX 10.9.